-If the checkpoint is for the complete netlist of a reconfigurable module (that is, not for static), then the instance name can be specified using read_checkpoint -cell.
-If the checkpoint is a post-implementation checkpoint, then the additional -strict option must be used as well.
-This option can also be used with a post-synthesis checkpoint to ensure exact port matching has been achieved.
-To read in a checkpoint in a Reconfigurable Module, the top-level design must already be opened, and must have a black box for the specified cell.
+If the checkpoint is for the complete netlist of a RM (that is, not for static), the instance name can be specified using read_checkpoint -cell.
+If the checkpoint is a post-implementation checkpoint, the additional -strict option must be used.
+This option can also be used with a post-synthesis checkpoint to ensure exact port matching.
+To read in a checkpoint in a RM, the top-level design must be open and have a black box for the specified cell.
 Then the following command can be specified:

+'''

 read_checkpoint -cell <cellname> <file> [-strict]

+'''

-Table 3-3: read_checkpoint Switches
+Table 3: read_checkpoint Switches

-Switch Name Description -cell Specifies the full hierarchical name of the Reconfigurable Module. -strict Requires exact ports match for replacing cell, and checks that part, package, and speed grade values are identical.
+Switch Name Description -cell Specifies the full hierarchical name of the RM. -strict Requires exact ports match for replacing a cell, and checks that part, package, and speed grade values are identical.
 Should be used when restoring implementation data. <file></file> Specifies the full or relative path to the checkpoint (DCP) to be read in.